 Note that the histogram shows the exact same information as the blue and green lines converging and diverging, just in a different way.

 The blue MACD line then crossed below the green signal line, meaning the light grey histogram also went from positive to negative (circle 1).
 Much like the death cross we discussed earlier, this would have been a sell signal for traders using the MACD.

 What’s interesting here is that the MACD would have shown a sell signal before the death cross (square 1), in which the 12-day EMA (white line) dropped below the 26-day EMA (orange line).

 The same happens for circle and square pairs 2,3 and 4.
 To me this suggests that the MACD can be used to help predict whether the shorter term EMA is going to cross the longer term EMA.
 This could help traders with the timing of their decisions to buy or sell.

 Side note: the 26/12/9 EMA day count is the most commonly used for the MACD, but there are many other variations.
 As with moving averages, longer day counts look for longer trends, shorter day counts look for shorter trends.

 Using the MACD

 The MACD can be a useful technical indicator to help gauge the market sentiment of an investment.
 Like most things with investing the MACD is not always accurate, but it can be a useful tool for analysing trends and momentum.

-There are many other technical indicators (which I’ll be going over in future posts) that can complement the MACD to give a more complete technical framework from which to base your trading decisions.
+There are many other technical indicators that can complement the MACD to give a more complete technical framework from which to base your trading decisions.

 Jonathan Hobbs, CFA, is an author, entrepreneur and financial blogger.
 He invests in stocks, mutual funds, startup companies, gold and cryptocurrencies.
 He believes strongly that nobody can predict the future of financial markets, so he prefers to simplify his approach to investing with basic investment rules and strategies that work well over time.